 - Successfully complete a one year clinical internship in a hospital approved by the ACGME prior to entering the residency training program.

-Each year, two new residents meeting all program prerequisites are accepted.
-Anywhere from 30-40 applicants are selected for personal interviews.
+Each year, two new residents meeting all program prerequisites are accepted, from a pool of 30-40 applicants chosen for personal interviews.
 Interviews are conducted in groups of 10-12 applicants typically during the month of December (although November and January interview dates might also be available).
 Having completed a prior rotation during medical school at the UNC Department of Radiation Oncology does not automatically guarantee an interview for a residency position.